scottlepp/loki-mcp/README.md

 - `LOKI_PASSWORD`: Default password for basic authentication if not specified in the request
 - `LOKI_TOKEN`: Default bearer token for authentication if not specified in the request

+##### mTLS Authentication

+For environments requiring mutual TLS (mTLS) authentication:

+- `LOKI_CLIENT_CERT`: Path to client certificate file for mTLS authentication
+- `LOKI_CLIENT_KEY`: Path to client key file for mTLS authentication
+- `LOKI_CA_CERT`: Path to CA certificate file for mTLS authentication

+##### TLS Configuration

+For TLS connection configuration:

+- `LOKI_TLS_INSECURE_SKIP_VERIFY`: Skip TLS certificate verification (set to "true" to disable certificate validation). **Use with caution - only for development/testing environments with self-signed certificates.**

+**Security Notes**:
-**Security Note**: When using authentication environment variables, be careful not to expose sensitive credentials in logs or configuration files.
+- When using authentication environment variables, be careful not to expose sensitive credentials in logs or configuration files.
 Consider using token-based authentication over username/password when possible.
+- mTLS certificates should be properly secured and rotated regularly.
+- Only use `LOKI_TLS_INSECURE_SKIP_VERIFY=true` in development environments or when dealing with self-signed certificates.
+This setting is controlled at the deployment level and cannot be overridden by the LLM for security reasons.

 ### Testing the MCP Server